DCT for Pelvic Pain

 Stretching and Strengthening are NOT opposites, you can do both at the same time.

+My research into muscle tension led to me training in a technique called Dynamic Contraction Technique.
 Dynamic Contraction Technique was created by USA Physical therapist Nic Bartolotta.
-Nic Bartolotta is a Flexibility Specialist to Professional Athletes and Major Sport Teams across the United States.
+Nic Bartolotta is a flexibility specialist to professional athletes and major sports teams across the United States.
 For the last year I have been working with Nic Bartolotta to design a Dynamic Contraction Technique Program for Pelvic Pain and Pelvic Floor Dysfunction.

 Dynamic Contraction Technique uses muscle contractions to treat muscle tension.
 It uses all three different types of muscle contraction – concentric, isometric and eccentric contractions to release the muscle tension in and around the pelvic floor.
 It is the final eccentric contraction which treats muscle tension.
 For an explanation of how an eccentric contraction treats muscle tension please watch this short video presented by Nic Bartolotta.